 The Barton Institute is investing in the expansion of restorative practices in Denver Public Schools.

-The Denver Public Schools is proud to be viewed as a national leader in restorative practices thanks to the efforts of a unique partnership between the District and its union, local and national non-profits and the philanthropic community.
+Denver Public Schools is proud to be a national leader in restorative practices thanks to the cross-sector collaboration happening between the District and its union, local and national non-profits and the philanthropic community.

 Restorative Justice Partnership (RJP)

-A coalition between labor, education, racial justice, and community organizations to implement high-quality restorative practices in Denver and to use those local successes as a model for districts across the country.
-The RJP has created resources that support the sharing of best practices in DPS, including:
+This partnership came together in 2014 and is a coalition between labor, education, racial justice, and community organizations formed to implement high-quality restorative practices in Denver and to use those local successes as a model for districts across the country.
+The RJP has created resources that support the sharing of best practices in DPS.

 Expelled and At-Risk Student Supports Grant (EARSS)